GLD: Time For Another Pullback?

 Regardless of what you may think about Goldman Sachs, the bank’s analysts nailed the latest gold trade.
 Goldman was spot on in regard to the latest jobs report, how it would beat estimates, and how this would cause a selloff in gold down to the $1,200 level.
 Moreover, the bank also predicted that prices would recover to $1,250 by year’s end, which they have already.

-However, there are over 5 months until year’s end, and prices are over Goldman’s $1,250 year-end target.
+However, there are over 5 months until the year’s end, and prices are over Goldman’s $1,250 year-end target.
 Could prices be at $1,250 at year’s end?
-Sure, it is completely possible, however, in the short term it appears that gold may be on its way down before it bounces higher once again.
+Sure, it is completely possible; however, in the short term, it appears that gold may be on its way down before it bounces higher once again.

 Gold Miners May be Signaling Upcoming Fall in Gold Prices

 Gold miners often signal upcoming rallies as well as selloffs in GLD/gold prices, as they sometimes front run the price of the underlying commodity.
 Many gold miners will begin trading significantly higher leading up to a rally in gold prices, while gold continues to fall and/or begins to stabilize.
 Also, gold miners will sometimes begin trading significantly lower while gold/GLD continues to rise and/or begins topping out towards the end of a rally.
 Incidentally, this is exactly the action we witnessed on July 24th 2017.
-GLD closed higher on the day, yet, the most prominent gold mining ETFs VanEck Vectors Gold Miners ETF (GDX), VanEck Vectors Junior Gold Miners ETF (GDXJ), and many individual gold mining stocks traded and closed significantly lower on the day.
+GLD closed higher on the day, yet, the most prominent gold mining ETFs, the VanEck Vectors Gold Miners ETF (GDX), the VanEck Vectors Junior Gold Miners ETF (GDXJ), and many individual gold mining stocks traded and closed significantly lower on the day.

 Technical View